All Episodes

 This guy, the shooter, is a no-labels guy.

-He's an independent, it's a registered independent.
+He's a registered independent.

 Registered independent.

-This mass murderer, a registered independent, he was part of the no labels group.
+This mass murderer, a registered independent, he was part of the no-labels group.

 What a conservative this guy is, huh?